inforkgodara/automate-manual-repetitive-data-entry-tasks/README.md

 This project contains two small modules one is sales order (JavaFX) which will take the data from the excel and other is automated data entering module which is developed in python.

+## Demo
+* Video clip on youtube of the script execution. https://youtu.be/_jb6M0vqCLs

 ## Prerequisites

 You must have following programs/packages in order to run this project.